RongX02/MIST-4610-Project-1/README.md

 Query 10 shows which doctors write the most prescriptions per patient on average.

 # Database Information
-Name of the database: ns_Group7
+Database information: Name of the database: ns_Group7

+Additional information: Each query written above is marked in the database using a stored procedure written by me which can be called using this format: CALL TP_Q1; To call the others, replace Q1 with Q2,Q3,Q4,Q5,Q6,Q7,Q8,Q9 OR Q10